Children enjoy face painting at the Franco-Ontarien festival in Ottawa.

 Festival Franco-Ontarien | Ottawa Tourism

-Many exciting Francophone activities take place throughout the year—celebrations and shows, film festivals and screenings, art markets, and food festivals.
+Many exciting Francophone activities occur throughout the year—celebrations and shows, film festivals and screenings, art markets and food festivals.

 However, there are two key dates on the Franco-Ontarian cultural calendar: Franco-Ontarian Day on September 25 and St. Jean Baptiste Day on June 24, an event long celebrated by French Canadians.

-Here are some of the major Francophonie festivals and events that take place throughout the year in Ontario.
+Here are some of the significant Francophonie festivals and events held in Ontario.

 Festival franco-ontarien (Franco-Ontarian Festival)